Parallel-in-Time Nonlinear Optimal Control via GPU-native Sequential Convex Programming: Methodology

 \textbf{Step 1: Physical Layer Update $(x, u)$.} We minimize the terms in $\mathcal{L}_{\rho}$ involving $x_i$ and $u_i$, treating all other variables as constants.
 Ignoring indicator functions results in an unconstrained quadratic minimization.
 For each time step $i$, this requires solving the linear system $H_i \xi_i = g_i$, where $\xi_i = [x_i^T, u_i^T]^T$.
 The Hessian matrix $H_i$ aggregates curvature from the original cost \eqref{eq:qp_cost} and the quadratic penalty terms:

 where the block components are defined as:

 Crucially, $H_i$ is strictly positive definite due to the $\rho$ regularization terms.
 This guarantees the mathematical stability of standard, unpivoted Cholesky factorization.
-By avoiding numerical pivoting, this step completely circumvents branching and thread divergence, making it highly optimal for SIMT GPU execution.
+By avoiding numerical pivoting, this step completely circumvents branching and thread divergence, making it well suited for \ac{simt} GPU execution.
 Furthermore, since $H_i$ is constant within an \ac{scp} iteration, its factorization can be cached, leaving only highly efficient forward-backward substitutions for the inner \ac{admm} loop.

 \textbf{Step 2: Dynamic Layer Update $(z)$.} We minimize terms involving $z_i$ to reconcile the state $x_i$ with the dynamics propagated from the previous step.
 This forms a strictly convex least-squares problem, yielding the closed-form weighted average: